NetComposer/nkcluster/README.md

 Based on _riak_core_, NkCLUSTER allows the addition and removal of nodes at any moment.

 When a new control node is added, it automatically discovers and joins the riak_core cluster.
-However, you must do nkdist_admin:cluster_plan/0 and nkdist_admin:cluster_commit/0.
 While the cluster is reorganized, node proxy processes are relocated to be evenly distributed among the cluster again.
 When a node is removed, the opposite happens, also automatically.

 Worker nodes can also be added and removed at any moment, and the changes are recognized automatically by the control nodes.
 Worker nodes can operate at the following states: